felipe9962/spring_techincal_review_z/README.md

 ### Test Coverage

-The project includes:
+The project includes comprehensive test coverage at multiple levels:

 #### Integration Tests

+All five required test cases from the specification are implemented and passing:

-- ✅ Test 1: Query at 10:00 on June 14 → Returns price 35.50 (priceList 1)
+1. Query at 10:00 on June 14 → Returns price 35.50 (priceList 1)
-- ✅ Test 2: Query at 16:00 on June 14 → Returns price 25.45 (priceList 2, higher priority)
+2. Query at 16:00 on June 14 → Returns price 25.45 (priceList 2, higher priority)
-- ✅ Test 3: Query at 21:00 on June 14 → Returns price 35.50 (priceList 1)
+3. Query at 21:00 on June 14 → Returns price 35.50 (priceList 1)
-- ✅ Test 4: Query at 10:00 on June 15 → Returns price 30.50 (priceList 3)
+4. Query at 10:00 on June 15 → Returns price 30.50 (priceList 3)
-- ✅ Test 5: Query at 21:00 on June 16 → Returns price 38.95 (priceList 4)
+5. Query at 21:00 on June 16 → Returns price 38.95 (priceList 4)

-- ✅ Test 6: Query with non-existent data → Returns 404
+Additional test for error handling when no price is found (404 response).

 #### Unit Tests

-- **PricingService**: Business logic validation
+- **PricingService** - Business logic validation with mocked dependencies
-- **PriceEntityMapper**: Domain/entity mapping
+- **PriceEntityMapper** - Domain/entity mapping correctness
-- Mock-based testing with Mockito
-- Reactive testing with StepVerifier
+- Uses Mockito for mocking and StepVerifier for reactive stream testing

 ### Run Specific Test Class